Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 In many cases, failure will mean the character botches the attempt and it can longer be attempted by them or other members of the Adventuring Party.

 > **Example:** A character rolls a Precision check to pick a lock and gets a stalemate.
-> The character decides to try again and rolls a Precision check with one less D6.
+> The character decides to try again and rolls a Precision check with an additional -1 disadvantage.
 > This time, they get a failure.
 The Game Master rules the keyhole of the lock has been ruined and is now unpickable.

-> Skill checks made to attack during combat are special.
+> Skill checks made to attack with a weapon in combat are special.
-> Failure will result in the weapon or tool being used taking a point of damage (see [3.2 Weapons and Tools](#3.2-Weapons-and-Tools)).
+> Failure will result in the weapon taking a point of damage (see [2.2 Weapons and Tools](#2.2-Weapons-and-Tools)).

+### Helping on Skill Checks

+When a character makes a skill check, others in their Adventuring Party may want to lend a hand.
+In this situation, the character making the skill check adds advantage equal to the helping character's skill bonus.

 ### Group Skill Checks

-When a group of players is required to pass the same skill check, they will all make their own rolls.
+When success hinges on the ability of multiple of characters, the Game Master may ask for a group skill check.
+In this situation, all character will make their own rolls, but the outcome will be resolved as a collective.

 To determine the outcome, evaluate the results of each individual skill check, ignore any stalemates, and cancel out any failures with any successes.
 The final result can then be determined by taking the highest result.

-> **Example:** A Party of 4 characters attempt to collectively sneak into a building.
+> **Example:** A group of 4 characters attempt to collectively sneak into a building.
 > The Game Master calls for a group Stealth check.
 > Two characters roll a success, one character rolls a stalemate, and one character rolls a failure.
 > After ignoring the stalemate and canceling out the one failure with one success, there remains one success.
-> The group Stealth check is ruled a success.
+> As such, the group Stealth check is ruled a success.

 ### Probability